Complete Combustion Reaction and Incomplete Combustion Reaction Formula

 This is why a carbon monoxide detector is a wise precaution.
 Even if it never activates it provides peace of mind.

-It is essential that gas appliances are correctly installed and serviced every two years, or as indicated by the manufacturer, to maintain good combustion and safe efficient operation.
+It is essential that gas appliances are correctly installed and serviced every two years, or as indicated by the manufacturer, to maintain a good complete combustion reaction and safe efficient operation.

 What about the Ethyl Mercaptan?